 |<< Back to OSHA's Campaign to Prevent Heat Illness in Outdoor Workers - Media Resources

 Hot weather is here.
 Extreme heat can be dangerous.
-Last year, thousands of workers in the United States got sick from exposure to excessive heat on the job, and more than 30 workers died.
+In 2011, thousands of workers in the United States got sick from exposure to excessive heat on the job, and more than 60 workers died.
 These illnesses and deaths can be prevented by taking some simple precautions.

 BEAT THE HEAT: THREE SIMPLE STEPS